asadali27232/asadali27232/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=asadali27232&style=flat-square&color=blue)

 As a dedicated and passionate computer science student, I am constantly striving to expand my skills and knowledge in the field.
-My expertise lies in MERN stack web development and React Native mobile development, and I am currently pursuing my interest in data science with the goal of becoming a data scientist in the future.
+My expertise lies in MERN stack web development, React Native mobile development, Machine Learning, and Digital Image Processing.
+I am currently pursuing my interest in data science with the goal of becoming a data scientist in the future.
 With a strong foundation in programming, I approach every project with a detail-oriented mindset and a focus on delivering quality results.
 My GitHub profile reflects my experience, creativity, and continuous learning, and I am always excited to collaborate with other like-minded individuals to create innovative solutions.

 - 🔭 I’m currently working on [Web Development](https://github.com/asadali27232/Web_Dev_MERN) and [React Native Development](https://github.com/asadali27232/App_Dev_ReactNative)
 - 🌱 I’m currently learning data science and working on personal projects to apply my skills